 - Understand what each target audience needs to hear to engage.
 Spend time developing a messaging strategy that communicates effectively to each audience, builds brand equity and communicates the distinct benefits of each strategy or product.

 - Tell a meaningful and differentiated story.
 For years, asset management firms stayed in a very narrow range of brand building with lackluster messages focused largely on people, process and performance.
-Tell a true and compelling “story” with clarity and differentiation.

-- Be consistent in all communications and behaviors.
+A strong brand tells a clearer, more differentiated story—one grounded in insight and purpose. - Be consistent in all communications and behaviors.
 Set the messaging strategy and ensure it is followed.
 Absent a strategy the brand storytelling is often told from the perspective of the teller and may be inconsistent or narrow—ultimately diluting brand awareness and appreciation.

 - Invest in building the brand.
 For a time, with good performance and generally content investors many firms believed that was enough for its brand reputation.
 But the game has changed and now clients are looking for reasons to believe beyond performance.
-Hence investing in building a powerful, differentiated asset management brand is clearly an imperative

-a science.
+In closing, building a strong and enduring brand in the investment management business is both an art and a science.
 The pursuit involves two essential pieces; understanding the true and authentic identity of a firm to create powerful differentiation and having a deep understanding of key audiences to unlock what they need to hear to engage.
 From this foundation, strong brands can grow.